-At the time, Chris Beytes spoke with Nadia "Dr. Greenhouse" Sabeh for her take on the new regulations.
+At the time, Editor-in-Chief Chris Beytes spoke with Nadia "Dr. Greenhouse" Sabeh for her take on the new regulations.
 She said that California was looking at the energy use of EVERY industry, so ornamentals and indoor controlled environment production was included.